 At Frisco Kid’s Dentistry, we perform tongue tie and lip tie surgeries on infants, children, and teens from across the DFW metroplex using a specialized state-of-the-art soft tissue laser which removes the oral tissue with very minimal bleeding and discomfort.
 The frenum is essentially vaporized by the highly focused laser rather than being cut with a scalpel.
 The soft tissue laser also allows the healing process after the frenectomy to be quicker and less complicated, making it especially ideal for infants and young children.

-If you would like more information about the benefits of tongue tie and lip tie laser surgery or would like to find out if your child is a candidate for a laser frenectomy, contact the pediatric dental specialists at Frisco Kid’s Dentistry for an evaluation.
+If you would like more information about the benefits of tongue tie and lip tie laser surgery or would like to find out if your child is a candidate for a laser frenectomy, contact our office by Online Appointment Request or call 214 618 5200 for an evaluation.